ecssiah/libgdx-and-jruby/README.md

     java_import com.badlogic.gdx.Game
     java_import com.badlogic.gdx.graphics.GL20

 The project should now run.
-The first line allows direct access to all of the builtin Java classes.
-Of course, you will need to have installed [JRuby](https://github.com/jruby/jruby/wiki/GettingStarted).
-The second line is just a way of loading all of the jars out of the '/libs' folder in one swipe.
+The first line allows direct access to all of the builtin Java classes through JRuby.
+The second line is a way of requiring all of the jars out of the '/libs' folder in one swipe.
 Iterations in Ruby are done using the .each method of an object.
 JRuby allows you to call .each on native Java collections as well.
-If you want an index then Ruby has a nice clean for loop.
+If you want an index then Ruby has a simple for loop.

     for i in @min..@max
       #Do things with i while it runs from the value @min up to and including @max